hyrise/hyrise/README.md

 ## CXL Memory Performance for In-Memory Data Processing

-This repository will soon contain the code used for our VLDB 2025 paper.
+This repository contains the code used for our VLDB 2025 paper.

 ## Cite our work